Touring caravan holiday in Wales: an itinerary for adventurous families

 You can’t visit Wales without exploring a castle.
 In fact, they are hard to avoid – there’s more here per square mile than anywhere else in the World!
 Including ruins and castles still standing, there are 600 sites in total.

-We visited the crag top ruin of Carreg Cennen in Llandeilo, which is 45 minutes from where we were staying at Llanelli.
+One of the top recommendations we’d had for things to do in Carmarthenshire was to visit the crag top ruin of Carreg Cennen in Llandeilo.
+This was 45 minutes from where we were staying at Llanelli.

 It’s a native-built castle that is thought to have originated in 12th Century but older fortifications are believed to have existed on this prominent limestone vantage point above the valleys.